asiangoldfish/linux_utility_scripts/ssh_remote/README.md

 ## Sourcing to Shell Configurations

-You can either add remote.sh manually with editors like nano or vim, or use commands directly.
+You can either add remote.sh manually to PATH with a text editor, or use commands directly.

 **Bash**
 ```sh